EOSIO/eosio-webauthn-example-app/README.md

 - Install nodejs

 ### Setup
-The following command will generate the required SSL certificate, perform the required nodeos install, and execute all necessary actions against the chain.
+The following command will generate the required SSL certificate, perform the required yarn install/setup, and execute all necessary actions against the chain.

 `yarn setup`